shaoweilin/decentralized-proof-assistant/index.md

 WSL2 is a stable virtual environment developed for Windows that lets us develop software in a Linux system.
 Here are some suggestions for getting started.

-### WSL2.
+1. WSL2
    - [Uninstall](https://pureinfotech.com/uninstall-wsl2-windows-10/) old versions of WSL.
    - [Install](https://docs.microsoft.com/en-us/windows/wsl/install-win10) new version of WSL2.
+2. Ubuntu
+3. Terminal
+4. XWindows
+5. Jupyter
+6. Julia
+7. Link Julia with Jupyter